freenandes/topo-da-mente/content/note/bizarre.md

 ---
 ## Beautica

-I like the slower pace on this one.
-Not drastically different from other shoegaze bands, but they have their own sound.
+I like the melodies crafted on this one.
+Not drastically different from other shoegaze bands, but they manage to have their own sound.
 I particularly like how crude and muddy it sounds sometimes.
-It could be considered like a bad production and mastering, but I just love these flawed records and how sincere they are.
+It could be considered like a bad production and mastering, but I just love these flawed records and how sincere they sound.

 [Discogs](https://www.discogs.com/master/1097132-Bizarre-Beautica)